 It’s hard to predict what’s coming up next with all that’s happened since March.
 The charts are beginning to show the impact of the pandemic on the market, but it will take a while to see the full picture.
 To read more about the Coronavirus impact on real estate sales, check my blog post on the topic.

 During the shutdown so far, the Multiple Listing Service (MLS) stopped the timer on all Days on Market (DOM).
 Therefore these numbers will be off beginning from March 17th through around May 17th.
 In the data below, this will affect any numbers related to the days on market, the absorption rate, and the days of inventory in those months, though current numbers are now accurate.

 Here’s a quick view of the Campbell real estate market stats from Altos Research, using LIST prices:

-As of September 13th this chart showing Campbell, CA is in a strong seller’s market with rising market action and shrinking inventory.
+As of November 10th this chart showing Campbell, CA is in a strong seller’s market with the continuing trends of rising market action and shrinking inventory.

 And now – here are some quick stats, care of my RE Report for Campbell: